Smilefounder/awesome-dotnet-core-cms/README.md

 * [Platformus](https://github.com/Platformus) - Free, open source and cross-platform CMS based on ASP.NET Core 1.0 and ExtCore framework.
 * [SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent) - Simple, yet flexible content and blog engine for ASP.NET Core that can work with or without a database.
 * [Squidex](https://github.com/Squidex/squidex) - Headless CMS, based on MongoDB, CQRS and Event Sourcing.
 * [Swastika I/O Core CMS](https://github.com/Swastika-IO/Swastika-IO-Core) - Open source ASP.NET Core 2.x CMS.
-It currently supports MS SQL and planned to implement MSSQL, SQLite in the near future.
+It currently supports MS SQL and planned to implement MySQL, SQLite in the near future.
 It has many built-in features out of the box like multilanguage support, theme, template...
 * [Weapsy](https://github.com/Weapsy/Weapsy) - Open source ASP.NET Core CMS based on DDD and CQRS.
 It supports MSSQL, MySQL, SQLite and PostgreSQL out of the box.

 ## License